liftoffio/LiftoffAds-iOS/README.md

 target "MyApp" do
   pod "LiftoffAds"
-  pod "LiftoffMoPubAdapter" # Only if using MoPub mediation. end
+  pod "LiftoffMoPubAdapter" # Only if you are using MoPub mediation. end
 ```